The Stranger (2020 American TV series)

 The Stranger is an American crime thriller television series created by Veena Sud that debuted on Quibi on April 13, 2020.

-Due to the dissolution of Quibi on December 1, 2020, it was announced that the series would be reimagined as a feature film to be released on Hulu on April 15, 2024.
+Following the dissolution of Quibi on December 1, 2020, the series was streamed on The Roku Channel.
+It was announced later that the series would be reimagined as a feature film to be released on Hulu on April 15, 2024.

 Premise

 A rideshare driver is thrown into her worst nightmare when a mysterious passenger enters her car.
 Her terrifying, heart-stopping ride with the stranger unfolds over 12 hours as she navigates LA in a chilling game of cat and mouse.